viviandande/Sign-Up-Login/README.md

-# Sign-Up / Login with Userpanel
+# Simple Sign-Up, Login w/ Userpanel.

-I haven't learned any server-side yet.
-I only made this using localStorage and this is not the best practice of making forms.
+ - I haven't learned any server-side yet.
+I used localstorage for this as a localdatabase.

-#: Sign up or login should be done using php / mysql and so on.

-anyways, Here's the link try it! : <a href="https://jinshin19.github.io/Sign-Up-Login/"> Simple Sign Up / Login </a>
+ - If you're wondering what it looks like, here's the link :  <a href="https://jinshin19.github.io/Sign-Up-Login/"> Try it. </a>

-- December, 10, 2022 : <p style="color: lime">Under Construction</p>